FloeFoxon/FloeFoxon.github.io/Works.md

 ### **Presentations**

 **Foxon, F.** 2026.
+Modelling Extreme Precipitation in Aotearoa (New Zealand) from 1951–2025 with Bootstrapping, Negative Binomial Regression, and Bayesian Additive Regression Trees.
+Poster presentation at the *Exeter Climate Forum 2026*.
+Exeter, England.

+**Foxon, F.** 2026.
 Statistical Tests for Randomness on a Typewritten Key Stream Extracted With Computer Vision and Classified With a Convolutional Neural Network.
 Poster presentation at the *9th International Conference on Historical Cryptology HistoCrypt*.
 Amiens, France.

 **Foxon, F.** 2026.
 Science, Public Health & Risk: What the Evidence Actually Shows panel discussion at the Students for Sensible Drug Policy's *Rethinking Nicotine: Science, Harm Reduction, and Sensible Policy* Conference.
 Pittsburgh, Pennsylvania.